 Holst Memorial Lecture 2013

 The Holst Memorial Lecture and Symposium are organized by Philips Research and the Technische Universiteit Eindhoven (TU/e).
-This year’s Holst Lecture, the 37th since 1977, will be held by Prof. Cherry A. Murray, Ph.D, Dean of the Harvard School of Engineering and Applied Sciences.
+This year’s Holst Lecture, the 37th since 1977, was held by Prof. Cherry A. Murray, Ph.D, Dean of the Harvard School of Engineering and Applied Sciences.

 The theme for the Symposium and the Holst Lecture target various aspects of challenges facing Academia (and Industry) when it comes to educating ’the engineers of the future’.
 The landscape is changing rapidly.
 The rise of smart machines, a globally connected world, superstructured organizations and emerging new technologies will all have their influence on higher education in general and engineering education in particular.
 Engineers of the future need to be able to make connections with ever expanding frontiers of science and technology and different fields of expertise and use this knowledge and these insights in their work.
 This holds for aspects like behavioral influence and social cohesion, but also for what we can learn from nature.